 Please email me to request a PDF if you do not have library access to the journals below.

 De Santo, E.M. (forthcoming 2014) The Marine Strategy Directive as a catalyst for Maritime Spatial Planning: internal dimensions and institutional tensions.
 Chapter 8 in: Gilek, M. and Kern, K. (eds.).
 Governing Europe's Marine Environment: Europeanization of Regional Seas or Regionalization of EU Policies?
 Ashgate.

 Schnurr, M.A., De Santo, E.M., Green, A., and Taylor, A. (2014) Investigating student perceptions of knowledge acquisition within a role-play simulation of the Convention on Biological Diversity.
 Journal of Geography (in press).

 Schnurr, M.A., De Santo, E.M., and Green, A. (2014) What do students learn from a role-play simulation of an international negotiation?
 Journal of Geography in Higher Education 38(3): 401-414.

 De Santo, E.M.
 (2013) Missing marine protected area targets: how the push for quantity over quality undermines sustainability and social justice.
 Journal of Environmental Management 124: 137-146.

-De Santo, E.M., Jones, P.J.S., Qiu, W., and Clifton, J. (Eds.), (2013) Special issue of Marine Policy : “Governing Marine Protected Areas: towards socio-ecological resilience through institutional and biological diversity” containing sixteen case study analyses and the following authored/co-authored articles:
+De Santo, E.M., Jones, P.J.S., Qiu, W., and Clifton, J. (Eds.), (2013) Special issue of Marine Policy : “Governing Marine Protected Areas: towards socio-ecological resilience through institutional and biological diversity” containing sixteen case study analyses and the following three authored/co-authored articles:

 Schnurr, M.A., De Santo, E.M., and Craig, R. (2012) Using a blended learning approach to simulate the negotiation of a Multi-lateral Environmental Agreement.
 International Studies Perspectives 14(2): 109-120.